Graham Crowden

 Clement Graham Crowden (30 November 1922 – 19 October 2010) was a Scottish actor.
 He was best known for his many appearances in television comedy dramas and films, often playing eccentric scientist, teacher and doctor characters.

 Early life

-Crowden was born on 30 November 1922 in Edinburgh, the son of University of Edinburgh-educated schoolmaster Harry Graham Crowden (d.
+Crowden was born on 30 November 1922 in Edinburgh, the third of four children of University of Edinburgh-educated schoolmaster Harry Graham Crowden (d.
 1938) and Anne Margaret (née Paterson).
-He was educated at Clifton Hall School and the Edinburgh Academy before serving briefly in the Royal Scots Youth Battalion of the army until he was injured in an accident.
+He was educated at Clifton Hall School and the Edinburgh Academy.
+He served briefly in the Royal Scots Youth Battalion of the army until he was injured in an accident.
 During arms drill he was shot by his platoon sergeant, when the sergeant's rifle discharged.
-The sergeant reportedly enquired "What is it now, Crowden?", to which Crowden replied "I think you've shot me, sergeant.".
+The sergeant reportedly enquired "What is it now, Crowden?", to which Crowden replied "I think you've shot me, sergeant."
 He later found work in a tannery.

-His sister, Anne Crowden was a world renowned prominent classical musician and founder of the Crowden Music School, which has rich history of many renowned graduates, faculty, and history of board members in Berkeley, California.
+His sister, Anne Crowden, was a world-renowned classical musician and founder of the Crowden Music School in Berkeley, California, which has rich history of prominent graduates, faculty, and board members.